Picovoice/orca/README.md

 #### Streaming synthesis

-To synthesize a text stream, create an `OrcaStream` object and add text to it one-by-one.
+To synthesize a text stream, create an `OrcaStream` object and add text to it one-by-one via the `synthesize`.
 Call `flush` to synthesize any remaining text, and `close` to delete the `OrcaStream` object:

 ```java